top of page

 These conditions are often eligible for insurance coverage.
 See our Insurance page for details.

-Comprehensive acupuncture and East Asian Medicine for pain conditions, nerve irritation, and musculoskeletal recovery.
+Comprehensive acupuncture with clinical herbal prescribing for pain relief, nerve recovery, and musculoskeletal injury.

 Learn More | Book a Session